tomerten/IBS/README.rst

 - Radiation Damping using smooth lattice approximation
 - Radiation Damping element by element
-- Equilibrium from pure radiation damping and exitation (taux, tauy, taus, exinf, eyinf, sigeoe2, jx, jy)
+- Equilibrium from pure radiation damping and exitation (taux, tauy, taus, exinf, eyinf, sigeoe2, sigsinf, jx, jy)
 - Radiation losses per turn
 - Critical omega, theta, photon energy

 Numeric Functions
 -----------------

-- sigefromsigs
-- eta
-- fmohl
-- particle_radius
-- BetaRelativisticFromGamma
-- rds
-- VeffRFeV
-- VeffRFeVPrime
-- synchronuousphase
-- VeffRFeVPotentialWellDistortion
-- VeffRFeVPotentialWellDistortionPrime
-- synchronuousphasewithPWD
-- synchrotronTune
-- synchrotronTunewithPWD
-- csige (calculates sige from RF settings, radiation losses and sigs)
+- Method to calculate standard accelerator quantities.
+- Various methods related to RF calculations to derive longitudinal quantities necessary for the IBS algorithms.
+- Numeric functions used by specific IBS models (fmohl, rds).

 ODE
 ---

-The tables below show examples of the output of the ODE method, with `threshold` set to `1e-3` written to a csv file.
+The tables below show examples of the output of the ODE method, applied to the BESSY II design lattice.
+For the examples below the `stability threshold` set to `1e-3` written to a csv file.

 .. csv-table:: ODE Model using Piwinski Smooth
     :file: cpp/tests/bin/ODE_test_output_piwinski_smooth.csv